kaustubhk24/blog.kaustubh.codes/_posts/2020-12-25-convert-number-to-word-android-library.md

 <pre class="wp-block-code"><code>implementation 'com.github.kaustubhk24:NumberToWords-Library:c3880604dc'
 </code></pre>

-That&#8217;s it .
+That's it .
 Now you will see one notification that Gradle files have changed since last project sync.

 You need to click on **Sync Now** Button.<figure class="wp-block-image size-large">